skandau/qoirsk/README.md

-# qoirsk: a Simple, Lossless Image File Format
+# qoirsk (qoir fork): a Simple, Lossless Image File Format
-copyright 2022 nigel tao
+(c) 2022 by surya kandau.
-nopember 2022 improved by surya kandau. qoirsk (pronounced like "choir") is simple, lossless image file format that is very fast to encode and decode while achieving compression ratios roughly comparable to PNG.
+qoirsk (pronounced like "choir") is simple, lossless image file format that is very fast to encode and decode while achieving compression ratios roughly comparable to PNG.